-Development Management Policy European site Potentially Affected Potential Effects Detailed Assessment Assessment Category Conclusion Chapter 14 Energy Genera ation DM52: Renewable and Low Carbon Energy Generation Morecambe Bay and Duddon Estuary SPA Morecambe Bay Ramsar site/SAC There is an uncertainty as to whether renewable energy development would lead to any likely significant effects on European sites as locations of such development are not known.
+Development Management Policy European site Potentially Affected Potential Effects Detailed Assessment Assessment Category Conclusion appropriate safeguards for protected European sites are incorporated into any new visitor accommodation projects.
+Chapter 14 Energy Genera ation DM523: Renewable and Low Carbon Energy Generation Morecambe Bay and Duddon Estuary SPA Morecambe Bay Ramsar site/SAC There is an uncertainty as to whether renewable energy development would lead to any likely significant effects on European sites as locations of such development are not known.
 New renewable energy projects have the potential to impact European sites through loss of habitat functionally- linked to a European site, and disturbance to species as a result of construction activities/ operational stage.
-This policy states that 'In areas which have been designated for their national importance, as identified in the National Planning Policy Framework, large-scale renewable energy infrastructure will only be permitted where it can be demonstrated that it would be appropriate in scale, located in areas which do not contribute positively to the objectives of the designation, is sympathetically designed and includes any necessary mitigation measures.'
+This policy states that ' In areas which have been designated for their national importance, as identified in the National Planning Policy Framework, large-scale renewable energy infrastructure will only be permitted where it can be demonstrated that it would be appropriate in scale, located in areas which do not contribute positively to the objectives of the designation, is sympathetically designed and includes any necessary mitigation measures.'
 It also goes on to state that 'Developers will be expected to provide evidence to support their proposals including landscape, visual and ecological assessments (including where required an Environmental Impact Assessment (EIA) and Habitats Regulation Assessment (HRA)) and to demonstrate that any impacts can be satisfactorily mitigated where negative impacts cannot be solely removed through site selection.
-Mitigation and compensatory measures should be investigated as part of this process.' Н No LSE on European sites are predicted as a result of implementation of this policy.
-Chapter 16 Infrastructure I Delivery DM58: Telecommunications and Broadband Improvements Morecambe Bay and Duddon Estuary SPA Morecambe Bay Ramsar site/SAC This policy relates to improvement and extension of telecommunication and broadband coverage and broadband speeds, particularly in rural areas.
+Mitigation and compensatory measures should be investigated as part of this process.' Н No LSE on European sites are result of implementation of this Chapter 16 Infrastructure D Delivery DM589: Telecommunications and Broadband Improvements Morecambe Bay and Duddon Estuary SPA Morecambe Bay Ramsar site/SAC This policy relates to improvement and extension of telecommunication and broadband coverage and broadband speeds, particularly in rural areas.
 Telecommunications and broadband improvements have the potential to impact European sites through temporary loss of habitat functionally- linked to a European site, and disturbance to species as a result of construction activities.
-This policy states that 'The principles of Policy DM43 will apply in relation to the impacts on the natural environment.
-Compliance with Policy DM43 would ensure appropriate safeguards for protected European sites are incorporated into any future telecommunications and broadband improvement projects.
-For larger projects, this would include additional screening at the project-level to consider the implications of the detailed project proposals. Н Given the small-scale of these potential projects and assuming that any future telecommunications and broadband improvement projects comply with Policy DM43, no LSE on European sites are predicated as a result of implementation of this policy.
+This policy states that ' The principles of Policy DM43DM44 and DM46 will apply in relation to the impacts on the natural environment.
+Compliance with Policy DM43DM44 would ensure appropriate safeguards for protected European sites are incorporated into any future telecommunications and broadband improvement projects.
+For larger projects, this would include additional screening at the project-level to consider the implications of the detailed project proposals. Н Given the small-scale of these and assuming that any future te and broadband improvement p Policy DM43DM44 , no LSE on predicated as a result of impler policy.